MarcproDev/MarcproDev/README.md

  *_*  [fun fickt about me]  °_°

- # I am a self Developer and a Machine Learning Developer
+ # I am a self Developer and a Machine Learning Developer.
- # Exploring new technologies and developing programming insights
+ # Exploring new technologies and developing programming insights.
- # I have a strong interest in Data Science and Artificial Intelligence
+ # I have a strong interest in Data Science and Artificial Intelligence.
- # i was living in germany for 3 years
+ # i was living in germany for 3 years.
- # i speak three languages besides spanish(German, Inglish)
+ # i speak three languages besides spanish(German, Inglish).

 ```